music-suite/music-suite/docs/src/User-Guide.md

 TODO working with instruments for percussion (much like normal instruments, though pitch may be ignored)

 Note: for percussion we break the singular/plural naming convention and export a `Part` in the singular form.

-Note that the solo/tutti component is set to `Tutti` by default even though there might only be one performer in the group (the distinction would still make sense e.g. in a percussion concerto).
+The solo/tutti component is set to `Tutti` by default even though there might only be one performer in the group (the distinction would still make sense e.g. in a percussion concerto).

 ```music+haskell
 parts' .~ snareDrum $ (`stretch` c) <$> rh [1,rh [1,1,1],1,1]